saibodicherla/TimeSeries_Component/readme.md

 ### Asignment Test

+Build and design an Simple React Application which displays multiple performance projection time series in a table as well as in a chart.

-Document of the project and describe why I decided for a certain change of all steps [CHANGELOG].
+On [CHANGELOG] file describes the Document of project and why I decided for a certain change of all steps.

 ### Run Script